OPS-E2E-Prod/versioning-prod-test-v3-/versioning-test-v3/active/fallback.md

 ---
 title: Fallback (Active)!
-description: Fallback (Active)! of the content should display for the monikerRange: 'netcore-2.0 || netframework-1.1'
+description: Fallback (Active)! of the content should display for the moniker Range as 'netcore-2.0 || netframework-1.1'
 author: opstest2
 monikerRange: 'netcore-2.0 || netframework-1.1'
 ---